RMCF

 About Rocky Mountain Chocolate Factory, Inc.

-https://www.rmcf.comRocky Mountain Chocolate Factory, Inc., together with its subsidiaries, operates as a confectionery franchisor, manufacturer, and retail operator.
-It operates through five segments: Franchising, Manufacturing, Retail Stores, U-Swirl Operations, and Other.
+https://www.rmcf.comRocky Mountain Chocolate Factory, Inc. (RMCF) operates primarily within the confectionery industry, functioning as a franchisor, a manufacturer, and a direct retail operator of sweet treats.
+The company's business activities are categorized into five distinct segments: Franchising, Manufacturing, Retail Stores, U-Swirl Operations, and a general "Other" category.

 Income Statement